mui/material-ui/docs/data/base/components/select/select.md

 ### Portals

-By default, the Select's popup is rendered in a portal and appended to the bottom of the DOM.
+By default, the Select's popup is rendered in a [Portal](https://mui.com/base-ui/react-portal/) and appended to the bottom of the DOM.
 If you wish to render the popup where the component is defined, override the `disablePortal` prop of the underlying Popper:

 ```jsx